Spencer Steer Player Props: Reds vs. Phillies

-Spencer Steer -- 1-for-4 with a double in his last game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Bailey Falter on the hill, on April 8 at 4:05 PM ET.
+On Sunday, Spencer Steer (coming off going 1-for-4 with a home run and an RBI) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 1:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Phillies.
+He notched a home run while going 1-for-4 in his most recent game against the Phillies.

 Spencer Steer Game Info & Props vs. the Phillies